AckbadP/scrim-trimmer/README.md

 ## Warning
 This app was partly vibe coded.
 While it works well enough, expect bugs.
 Be careful when using the tool, while I have tested it on my personal machine (Ubuntu) to my own satisfaction, it has not been otherwise tested.
 If you do encounter an error, please raise an issue on GitHub.

+You should double check your Youtube account's default video upload configuration before using the upload to Youtube feature to ensure you aren't accadentally uploading videos as public.
+To the best of my knowladge the default is private but you have been warned.

 ## How it works